 AUIS Students are strongly advised, but at present not required, to be vaccinated.
 Vaccinated students will receive preference for various AUIS programs, including

 dormitory housing.
 Students should contact Student Services at [email protected] for AUIS assistance should they have questions about scheduling an appointment for free vaccination.
 The University will likely require students to be vaccinated as vaccine supplies increase.

 - Who can come, when, and where.
-The AUIS campus will be open to AUIS employees, students and approved visitors.
-Hours of operation will be limited and will be posted.
-At present, only the Front Gate may be used for entry and exit.
-The Bakrajo Gate is closed.
+The AUIS campus will be open to AUIS employees, students, and visitors.
+Normal hours of operation resume and will be posted.
+Temperature testing at the front gate is no longer required.
+The University may issue special rules for large gatherings such as commencements.

 - Employee check-in and check-out.
 Employees on campus should continue to follow standard “clock in and out” procedures using their ID cards.

 - Taxis, and cars without University parking permits, are not allowed on campus.

 - The Pak City shuttle will operate on a normal schedule to be posted by FMD.

 Additional Procedures for Academic Classes

 All courses will be taught by faculty in campus classrooms.
 Classes will be recorded to offer online instruction for students who cannot, or who do not wish to, attend classes in person.
 Students will only be permitted in classrooms if they are following all required safety procedures.